zoeferencova/system-monitor/README.md

 5. Uncomment localhost URI's on lines 13 and 18
 6. Comment out the URI's with remote endpoint on lines 12 and 17
 7. Run `npm start` while inside the client directory
-8. Open a new terminal, navigate to the server directory, and run `npm run dev`
+8. Open a new terminal, navigate to the server directory, and run `npm start`
 9. Make sure that the port that the server is running on is the same as the port listed in the index.js file in step 3 above

 ## To-do